Academic Policies

 • The student’s cumulative University of California grade-point average is lower than 2.0.

 Academic review occurs at the end of each academic semester.
-When a student is placed on academic probation, the university notifies the student, and the student’s transcript states “Academic Probation” for the affected semester.
-While on academic probation, the student is under the supervision of his/her school or advising unit.
+When a student is placed on academic notice, the university will send an official notification, and the student’s transcript will reflect “Academic Notice” for that semester.
+While on academic notice, students remain under the direct supervision of their respective school or advising unit..

 Subject to Academic Dismissal

-An undergraduate student is subject to academic dismissal from the university if one of the following occurs:
+An undergraduate student is subject to academic dismissal from the university if either of the following occurs:

-• The student has been on academic probation for two or more semesters and the student’s cumulative grade-point average is lower than 2.0; or
+• The student has been on academic probation for two or more semesters, and their cumulative GPA is lower than 2.0.

-• The student’s semester grade-point average is lower than 1.5 and the student’s cumulative grade point average is lower than 2.0.
+• The student’s semester GPA is lower than 1.5, and their cumulative GPA is lower than 2.0.

 Subject to Academic Dismissal Appeals

-When a student is academically dismissed, the university notifies the student via UC Merced email.
+When a student is academically dismissed, the university will notify them via their official UC Merced email address.

-The student may be given the opportunity to make a written appeal.
+• Appeal Process: Students may be given the opportunity to submit a written appeal.

 Academic Reentry

-Students who are academically dismissed may apply to return to UC Merced via the Academic Reentry process.
-See the Academic Reentry guidelines online.
+Students who have been academically dismissed may apply to return to the university.
+Please review the Academic Reentry Guidelines to review timelines and eligibility requirements online.